How to start a clothing line

 Develop your niche

-Once you’ve decided how you’ll be operating your line, you’ll need to develop your niche – that is, settle on the type and style of clothes you want to sell.
+Once you’ve decided how you’ll be operating your clothing line startup, you’ll need to develop your niche – that is, settle on the type and style of clothes you want to sell.

 Perhaps you’re into formal wear, or sportswear is your thing.
 Maybe you’ve always dreamt of bringing out a collection of vintage-inspired nightwear, or perhaps you’d like to explore everyday casual.
 Possibly you want to sell clothes inspired by another passion of yours, like travel or music.
 Maybe you’re in love with 70s apparel.
 The choice is yours.